 LEARNING ACTIVITIES DELIVERY DESCRIPTION TOOL(S) Self-Study Asynchronous Video recordings of modules and assigned readings from the textbooks and other sources.
 Avenue to Learn with links to videos on MacVideo.
-In-Person Classes Synchronous One weekly 50-minute lecture and one weekly 110-minute lecture of instructor-led exercises delivered via Top Hat.
-Top Hat may not be done remotely.
-Students must be present in-person in class to participate in Top Hat.
+In-Person Classes Synchronous Twice weekly 3-hour lecture including instructor-led exercises delivered via Top Hat.
+It is a breach of academic integrity to do the Top Hat from outside the classroom or to receive answers from another section.
+You must be physically present in the classroom to attempt Top Hat.
 Avenue to Learn Postings.
 Top Hat.
 Online Quizzes Asynchronous Quizzes cover self-study content and are made available based on the schedule below.
 One attempt is allowed with no time limit.
 Pearson MyLab.